kubernetes/enhancements/keps/sig-network/2086-service-internal-traffic-policy/README.md

 ## Proposal

 Introduce a new field in Service `spec.internalTrafficPolicy`.
-The field will have 2 codified values:
+The field will have 3 codified values:
 1. Cluster (default): route to all cluster-wide endpoints (or use topology aware subsetting if enabled).
 2. Local: only route to node-local endpoints, drop otherwise.
+3. PreferLocal: route to node-local endpoints if possible, fall back to Cluster behavior otherwise.

 A feature gate `ServiceInternalTrafficPolicy` will also be introduced this feature.
 The `internalTrafficPolicy` field cannot be set on Service during the alpha stage unless the feature gate is enabled.